-Ativan’s clinical name is Lorazepam, and it is a medication that is prescribed for those who have anxiety and depression.
-It is a benzodiazepine that acts very quickly, and it is only intended to be used for a very short period of time.
-On the street, Ativan often goes by several different street names, including:
+Ativan’s clinical name is Lorazepam.
+It is a medication that is often prescribed for people with severe anxiety and panic disorder, as we mentioned earlier.
+It acts very quickly, and it should only ever be used for a short period of time.

 However, before Ativan addiction takes place, there are certain effects that are usually experienced as a result of taking this drug.
 These include: